-Read and sign this informed consent form (ICF).
-If you are a pre-menopausal woman, we will confirm that you are not pregnant using a urine pregnancy test.
-Brief physical exam with EKG and vital signs.
-Complete a questionnaire on your symptoms • Have your blood drawn, an IV placed, and give a saliva and urine sample.
-The Arterial Tonometry test.
-Visit 1 • Have a Doppler Echocardiogram.
-Have a 6-minute walk test If you meet all of our criteria, we will mail the medications to you after reviewing your laboratory studies (Intervention Phase 1).
-We will also mail you the activity monitor to wear for the one-week immediately prior to your return visit.
-Record Vital Signs.
-Retrieve the activity monitor to download the data Have your blood drawn and a new IV placed.
+Record vital signs and perform a pill count.

+Visit 2 (after ~6 weeks of study medications) Retrieve the activity monitor and the pulse wave analysis watch to download the data.

+Have your blood drawn and a new IV placed.

 Give a saliva and urine sample.

 If you are a pre-menopausal woman, we will confirm that you are not pregnant using a urine pregnancy test.

-Have a light breakfast with your morning dose of Visit 2 study medication. (after ~4 • Complete a questionnaire on your symptoms. weeks of • Discuss potential side effects. study Arterial dilation assessment medications) ~ After 2 hours~ Blood draw from your IV and give a saliva and urine sample. • The Arterial Tonometry test. • Have a Doppler Echocardiogram.
-Complete the bike exercise tests with blood sample at peak exercise
+Have a light breakfast with your morning dose of study medication.

+Speak with a member of our research team about your recent eating habits.

+Complete a questionnaire on your heart failure symptoms.

+Cognitive assessment

+Discuss potential side effects

+~ After approximately 2 hours~

+Blood draw from your IV and give a saliva and urine sample.

+The arterial tonometry test.

+Have a doppler echocardiogram.

+Complete the Bike Exercise Tests with blood sample at peak exercise.

+Complete the MRI of your calf (may be performed during a separate visit).

-After visit 2, you will start the ~ 1-week washout period during which you will NOT take any study medication.
+After all Visit 2 assessments are complete, you will start the 1-week washout period during which you will NOT take any study medication.

 Please continue your other medications.

-After this washout period, you will start Intervention Phase 2 study medications which you will receive by mail.
-We will also mail you the activity monitor to wear for the one-week immediately prior to your return visit.
+After this 1 week washout period, you will start Intervention Phase 2 study medications.
+Approximately 5 weeks into interventional phase 2, the Aurora and Actigraph devices will be given to you.
+The goal will be for you to wear these devices during the final week of interventional Phase 2 to look for differences with each therapy.
+We will ask you to bring back the devices at your next visit (Visit 3).

-Record Vital Signs.
+Record vital signs and perform a pill count.

-- Have your blood drawn and an IV placed. - Give a saliva and urine sample. - If you are a pre-menopausal woman, we will confirm that you are not pregnant using a urine pregnancy test - Have a light breakfast with your morning dose of study medication.
+Have your blood drawn and an IV placed.

+• Give a saliva and urine sample.

+If you are a pre-menopausal woman, we will confirm that you are not pregnant using a urine pregnancy test.

+Have a light breakfast with your morning dose of study medication.

+Speak with a study team member about your eating habits.

-• Complete a questionnaire on your symptoms.
+Visit 3 (after ~6 Complete a questionnaire on your heart failure symptoms.

+weeks of Cognitive assessment

-- Discuss potential side effects. - Arterial dilation assessment
+Intervention Discuss potential side effects.

-~ After 2 hours~
+Phase 2 study medications) ~ After approximately 2 hours~

-- Blood draw from your IV and give a saliva and urine sample.
+medications Blood draw from your IV and give a saliva and urine

+sample.

-- The Arterial Tonometry test.
+The arterial tonometry test.

-- Have a Doppler Echocardiogram.
+Have a doppler echocardiogram.

-- Complete the bike exercise tests with blood draw at peak exercise.
+Complete the bike exercise tests with blood draw

+at peak exercise.

-- Return your activity monitor
+Complete the MRI of your calf.
+Return your activity monitor and pulse wave analysis

+watch.

 Your participation in the study is now over.

-Visit 3 (after ~4 weeks of Intervention Phase 2 study medications)